fr-noeldupuis/hdoapi/README.md

 ### 🔄 Current Status
 - **Person Management**: ✅ Fully implemented and tested
 - **Pilgrimage Management**: ✅ Fully implemented and tested
+- **Enrollment Management**: ✅ Fully implemented and tested
 - **Database**: H2 for development, PostgreSQL for production (both containerized)
 - **Docker Setup**: ✅ Production-ready with PostgreSQL and development with H2
 - **Deployment**: Ready for containerized deployment

 ---

 **Note**: This project is in active development.
-Both Person and Pilgrimage management systems are complete and ready for use.
-Phase 1 core features are fully implemented including Docker containerization.
+Person, Pilgrimage, and Enrollment management systems are complete and ready for use.
+Phase 1 core features and Phase 2 enrollment management are fully implemented including Docker containerization.
 The application is now ready for both local development and production deployment using Docker.
-Next development phase will focus on enhanced features like authentication, enrollment management, and advanced business logic.
+Next development phase will focus on enhanced features like authentication, payment tracking, and advanced business logic.